mahmudul-hasan-sreejon/Meteor-Boilerplate/README.md

 # Boilerplate for MeteorJS

-This includes a basic react and auth setup.
+This includes a basic react with authentication setup.

 ## Technologies & Tools Used